 We will definitely be cheering for Sgt.
 Elliott at the next Paralympic Games, scheduled for March 9-18, 2018.

 Ahalya is a fierce competitor who at 16 has already emerged onto the international swimming scene as an up and comer after winning gold at the 2015 Para-PanAm Games in Toronto in the 100 meter backstroke.
 Even more impressive than her young age, is that she only began swimming competitively three years prior, and the event was only her second international competition.

 “High school is a pretty hard setting to go through when you’re different than most of the people you go with.
 I mean it’s a rough place in general.”
 Casey Ratzlaff’s outlet?
 Wheelchair tennis.
 “Sports changed my personality a bit, because I have something that I’m competitive about, and I have this drive in me to be great at something,” Casey said.
 “Its helped me grow as a person, not just physically, but mentally and emotionally.”

-The 18-year-old high school senior from Wichita, Kansas, tried a number of sports before he settled on tennis.
+The recent high school graduate who is attending Wichita State University tried a number of sports before he settled on tennis.
 Wheelchair basketball, sled hockey, and floor hockey were some sports he attempted without serious commitment.

 “I never took them very seriously,” he said.

 But from the moment Casey sat in a chair and played tennis, he knew he’d found his calling.

 “I wasn’t very good.
 I could barely hit the ball with a racket,”